-The last few weeks have consisted of frequently changing guidelines and updated information regarding how to keep ourselves safe during the COVID-19 pandemic.
-While (hopefully) we are all taking precautionary measures to stay healthy, it can seem like life is on hold.
+The last few weeks have seen frequently changing guidelines and updated information regarding how to keep ourselves safe during the COVID-19 pandemic.
+While we are all taking precautionary measures to stay healthy, it can seem like life is on hold during the coronavirus.
 You may be working from home, quarantining, social distancing, occupying young children at home, or making less frequent trips in your community.
-Despite the damper that this can put on your everyday life, there are still ways to be help your community in safe ways during this time.
+Despite the damper that this can put on your everyday life, there are still ways to safely be of help to your community during this time.

 How to Get Involved

-- Volunteer – Feeding America and Meals on Wheels are looking for volunteers to help pack and organize groceries at food banks across the country.
+Feeding America and Meals on Wheels are looking for volunteers to help pack and organize groceries at food banks across the country.
 This is a great way to assist at-risk populations who may be quarantined, or young children who depend on school meals.
-If you are unable to offer your time, you can also make monetary donations to these organizations.
+If you want to help but are unable to offer your time, you can make monetary donations to support these organizations.

-- Donate Blood – The U.S. Surgeon General Jerome Adams is encouraging healthy Americans to donate blood even as the coronavirus is spreading throughout the country, saying that “social distancing doesn’t mean social disengagement”.
+The U.S. Surgeon General Jerome Adams is encouraging healthy Americans to donate blood at this time, saying that “social distancing doesn’t mean social disengagement”.
 Many blood drives have been cancelled which leads to an increased need for donations.
 Visit the American Red Cross to find a drive near you or to make an appointment at a collection center.
-Adams reassures citizens that blood donations are safe as collection centers are following precautions provided by the Centers for Disease Control and Prevention.
+Adams reassures citizens that blood donations are safe and that collection centers are following precautions provided by the Centers for Disease Control and Prevention.

-- Be Mindful and Stay Informed – States are enacting different protocols at this time to keep people safe from COVID-19 and also to reduce the burden on our healthcare system.
-Stay up to date on what your state recommends by visiting the CDC’s website or your state’s public health department’s website.
-In any case, social distancing is recommended to prevent the spread of the disease.
+Social distancing is uniformly recommended to prevent the spread of the disease.
 Some basic guidelines to follow are gathering with no more than 10 people at one time, keeping a social distance of 6 feet, staying home when you are sick, and limiting contact with at-risk populations, such as elderly adults.

 For Service Members & Their Families